deejoe/presentations/foss-history/src/foss-history.rst

 .. note: This broadens what can be done with any given work, and it broadens who can do it.

-.. note: There's something counter-intuitive here, almost a paradox, that I think
-         academics in particular get wrong: Sure, this enables the lone genius to go off and reshape or recreate something from the pieces and parts from various projects.
-Going in the other direction, though, the freedom to go off and do your own thing is crucial to creating the conditions for the kind of meaningful, sustainable collaboration and cooperation that is so crucial for so much academic work.

-.. note:  Slide with 4 R's listed (the What)

-.. note: Slide with IP categories listed. (the Why) ok maybe not

 ----